 Clerk: Nigel East

 Nuhu specialises in general crime, regulatory crime as well as immigration and nationality and is instructed to prosecute and defend.
-He is a Crown Prosecution Service Grade 3 Prosecutor.
-He is recommended in The Legal 500 2018 as a Leading Junior for his Public Law work, being noted as "a safe pair of hands for immigration matters" whilst previous editions had commented that he was "noted for immigration and nationality law cases" (2017) and that he was an expert in immigration matters" (2016).
+In 2019 he was appointed to List A of the List of Specialist Regulatory Advocates in Health and Safety and Environmental Law.
+This panel of specialist Counsel is administered on behalf of a number of different bodies including Natural Resources Wales, Health & Safety Executive, Environment Agency, Care Quality Commission, Office for Rail and Road and the Office for Nuclear Regulation.
+He is a Crown Prosecution Service Grade 3 Prosecutor and is recommended in The Legal 500 2018 as a Leading Junior for his Public Law work, being noted as "a safe pair of hands for immigration matters."
+Previous editions commented that he was "noted for immigration and nationality law cases" (2017) and that he was an expert in immigration matters" (2016).

 A member of the Criminal Bar Association, Nuhu was appointed to the Attorney General’s Unified List of Prosecuting Advocates in 2006.
-Nuhu was appointed to the Specialist Regulatory List of Advocates to prosecute for the Environment Agency, Health & Safety Executive and Office of Rail Regulation in 2012.
 He regularly prosecutes for Local Authorities and Government Departments, including numerous cases for the Deprtment for Work and Pensions and insolvency cases for the Department for Business, Innovation and Skills.

 Nuhu has been instructed to prosecute high profile cases involving fatal accidents.
 He was involved in HSE v R.P.
 Management Limited where he prosecuted on behalf of the Health and Safety Executive following an incident in which a traffic management operative was killed on the M4 motorway.
 In 2014 he was junior prosecuting counsel in R v Fyfield and MNS Mining Ltd; a gross negligence manslaughter and corporate manslaughter case following the Gleision Colliery disaster in which four miners died.
 In 2015 Nuhu prosecuted the case of R v Andrew Smith on behalf of HM Revenue and Customs - a £273,000 VAT fraud.